 The DevOps engineer's handbook The DevOps engineer's handbook

 If you use a measurement system that prioritizes individual productivity, it discourages people from helping others.
 Equally, if someone becomes subverted entirely to the team’s needs, they can no longer complete their own work.
+The SPACE framework provides a balanced measure of both aspects in your organization.

-The SPACE framework includes 5 dimensions:
+The SPACE framework includes 5 categories of metrics:

 • Satisfaction and wellbeing